mahmoud/sedimental/entries/the_packaging_gradient.md

 PayPal used a separate rpmdb for PayPal-specific packages, maintaining a clear divide between application and base system.

+# Aside: virtualenv

+Where do virtualenvs fit into all of this?
+Virtualenvs are indispensible for many Python development workflows, but I discourage direct use of virtualenvs for deployment.
+Virtualenvs can be used behind the scenes, of course.
+Feel free to create a virtualenv in an RPM post_install step, or by virtue of using an installer like osnap.
+The key is that the artifact and its install process should be self-contained, minimizing the risk of disruption by network failure.

 # Aside: Security

 The further down the list you come, the harder it gets to update